"You can't fall in love with another human being".

 The third option is that both people grow up, psychologically speaking.
 She accepts responsibility for her own safety and embraces her power (in a loving way) and he accepts responsibility for his own worth and embraces his vulnerability (in a powerful way).
 This transforms the relationship from two wounded children demanding the other person be their perfect parent, into two adult human beings negotiating how they can get their needs met.

-This requires personal healing though, by both people.
-He must heal his worthlessness wound, and she her self-efficacy wound.
+This usually requires personal healing by both people.
+He must heal his worthlessness wound (I am not loveable enough) created by his need to perform for love. she must address her self-efficacy wound (I am not powerful enough) created by her social conditioning.
 They must both learn that they are entitled to be themselves and serve their own needs.

 That's not to say that they cannot contribute to each others safety and worth, because why even have a relationship if that isn't happening.
 It does mean that they take primary responsibility for their own needs though and stop resenting each other for not being the fantasy parent they were seeking.

-It also means forgiveness must be sought and given for the violence they have done against each other with their fantasy expectations and their punishments and hurts.
+It also means forgiveness must be sought and given for the violence they have usually done against each other with their fantasy expectations and their punishments for failing.
 This too requires both people to participate.
 If only one person admits their fault they have essentially submitted to the violence of the other, and their remains an imbalance of both power and responsibility.

 That is a sequel I would want to watch.